 The bulk of my flights are around Europe.
 Because I collect so many Avios, I mainly choose to fly British Airways.
 Although the European fleet is old, I trust that British Airways pilots are well trained (many were previously RAF pilots), they are charismatic, and the staff, particularly in Club Europe, are ever so nice.

-With the downward trend in the British Airways Euro Traveller food and drink offerings, many feel that it looks likely that British Airways will stop their free food and drink offering altogether which will sadly bring it in line with low cost airlines like Easyjet.
+With the downward trend in British Airways Euro Traveller food and drink offerings, many feel that it looks likely that British Airways will stop their free food and drink offering altogether which will sadly bring it in line with low-cost airlines like Easyjet.

 The current downgrade of the Euro Traveller service has meant that I have started to gobble up my Avios on Club Europe which is a less stressful experience with a pleasant meal which helps to pass the time on the flight (my Club Europe Afternoon Tea is pictured above).
 The potential lack of even a can of coke in Euro Traveller will break my loyalty to British Airways.
 I will of course enjoy Club Europe but if my only option is Euro Traveller I will price compare all the airline options before booking.